AlexHowansky/ork-hero-templates/README.md

 |`Ork 16x9.hde`|This layout is intended to fit a maximized window on a 16:9 monitor.|
 |`Ork 8x9.hde`|This layout is intended to fit a half-wide window on a 16:9 monitor.|

+### Use

+* Download the latest `*.hde` template files from the [repository releases page](https://github.com/AlexHowansky/ork-hero-templates/releases) and copy them to the `Custom Export Formats` subdirectory of your HERO Designer installation.
+* Launch HERO Designer amd load the desired character.
+* Select `Current Character` > `Export` > `Set Export Format...`, select the desired template, and click the `Select` button.
+* Save the character to make this choice persistent.
+* Select `Current Character` > `Export` > `Export to File...` to generate the HTML output.

+Note: the template uses the `Background` > `Campaign Use` field to store metadata.
+If you are experiencing any rendering issues, try emptying this field and re-exporting.

 ## Active Features

 The following hotkeys are supported: